-If an employer is cited for failing to provide access to records as required under 29 CFR 1910.1020 for inspection and copying by any employee, former employee, or authorized representative of employees, a GBP of \$1,000 shall normally be proposed for each record (i.e., either medical record or exposure record, on an individual employee basis).
-A maximum GBP of \$7,000 may be proposed for such violations in accordance with AS 18.60.095(c).
+If an employer is cited for failing to provide access to records as required under 29 CFR 1910.1020 for inspection and copying by any employee, former employee, or authorized representative of employees, the GBP listed in Table S-7, "Failure to Provide Access to Medical and Exposure Records," in the Penalties Supplement shall normally be proposed for each record (i.e., either medical record or exposure record, on an individual employee basis).

-EXAMPLE 6-4: If the evidence demonstrates that an authorized employee representative requests both exposure and medical records for three employees and the request was denied by the employer, a citation would be issued for six instances (i.e., one medical record and one exposure record (total two) for each of three employees) of a violation of 29 CFR 1910.1020, with a GBP of \$6,000.
+EXAMPLE 6-4: If the evidence demonstrates that an authorized employee representative requests both exposure and medical records for three employees and the request was denied by the employer, a citation would be issued for six instances (i.e., one medical record and one exposure record (total two) for each of three employees) of a violation of 29 CFR 1910.1020.